-Nya SFF is an indirectly owned joint venture (JV) among Fabege, Wihlborgs, Platzer, Catena and Diös, each of which hold 20% of the common stock in nSFF.
+nSFF is an indirectly owned joint venture (JV) among Fabege, Wihlborgs, Platzer, Catena and Diös, each of which hold 20% of the common stock in nSFF.
 These five companies are well established on the Swedish real-estate market.
-SFF Holding is an SPV solely set up for the ownership of nSFF. nSFF is initially capitalized with SEK 5mn but should always keep a minimum equity ratio of 10% with capitalization in connection with transactions.
+SFF Holding is an SPV solely set up for the ownership of nSFF. nSFF is initially capitalized with SEK 5mn but must always keep a minimum equity ratio of 10% with capitalization in connection with any transaction.